EDIT 3: (June 20, 2020) My SoundLink seemed to stop charging. The orange light would pulse, then it flashed red, then it went solid red.

 - If that fixed it, good.

-- If not, go to the updater site and apply the same version of the update as you already have.
+- If not, go to the updater site and apply the same version of the update as you already have – or use the hacked updater to downgrade-then-upgrade yours.

 The Bose Soundlink Mini II, one of the best bang-for-the-buck purchases I’ve ever made (along with the Dyson V8 Absolute) finally started to show its age.